 1. We are not in Kansas anymore Toto In arguing against various public health measures, particularly “lockdowns”, it is not uncommon to hear the drops in cancer diagnosesor the negative impacts of school closures (particularly onlow SES students) cited as the “hidden cost” of COVID.
 Whilst it is reasonable to ask whether the costs of lockdown outweigh the benefits, the costs that failing to impose a lockdown would impose rarely feature in this calculus.
 Rather, some kind of “pre-COVID normal” is the assumed baseline of comparison.
 This is a mistake.
 The rates of cancer diagnosis or school outcomes in pre-COVID times are irrelevant when thinking about the impact of public health measures in our current circumstance.
 What is relevant is the expected rates and outcomes given the impact of the COVID-19 infections that would occur without the public health measure in place.
 In the case of cancer rates, for example, we should anticipate rates of diagnoses to be lower than pre-COVID normal both with, and without, lockdowns in place.
 People are going to avoid going to the doctor in times of a pandemic even if it is easy to do so to reduce their risk of infection.
 Similarly, when looking at the negative impact of school closures on low SES students, the appropriate comparison must be with the negative impacts that more widespread COVID-19 infections are likely to have on those students.
 As has been shown both at home and abroad, the impacts of COVID-19 outbreaks are disproportionately felt by lower SES communities and it is reasonable to expect that this will disrupt education in these cohorts too.
 It is important to look at the costs and benefits of public health interventions but it is important to not to forget that without them, we are looking at the costs of more widespread infection, not “pre-COVID normal”.
 2. The Devil is in the detail In Australia, the overall survival rate for breast cancer in females is 91%.
 Upon hearing this, it is natural for those newly diagnosed with breast cancer to infer that this means that they have a 91% chance of still being around in 2025.
 Unfortunately, this is not really the case.
 For any given individual the details really matter.
 If the cancer has spread beyond the breast, for example, the survival rate drops to 80%.
 Factors like age, type of breast cancer and other factors also can make a marked difference.
 For any individual cancer sufferer the 91% figure is not really all that informative at all.
 The details here really matter.
 The same thing is true for the data surrounding COVID-19.
 Bald numbers hide significant details.
 NSW and Victoria are illustrative here.
 In comparing the NSW and Victorian public health responses to the “second wave” the conclusion that the more promising numbers in Sydney as compared to Melbourne must be due solely to differences in contact tracing approaches has been drawn by many, including the PM.
 This claim relies, however, on an overly simplistic view of the data, ignoring other important differences between the Victorian and NSW situation.
 Even if we assume equal contact tracing capacity between the two states, differences between the two states offer some reason for one to have had more success in controlling numbers than the other.
 For example, despite similar absolute case numbers over the ten days to October 14th, approximately 60% of the cases in NSW were due returned international travelers and it accounted for none of the cases in Victoria.Given that a positive case in a traveler in hotel quarantine is easier to contain than one in the general populace, it is natural the situation in Victoria to be more challenging than that in NSW.
 Similarly there are other features of the demographics of the Victorian outbreak that also set it apart from NSWsuch as the average size of the households in which infected individuals live and the source of their infections.
 Again, the bald numbers can mislead, the devil is in the detail.
 3. Bad luck and chance The Ancient Greeks blamed unexpected bad outcomes in their lives on Tykhe, the Goddess of chance.
 The Romans would similarly blame Fortuna.
 In our controlled modern world, however, we typically assume a bad outcome to be the sign of failure rather than bad luck or chance.
 In a pandemic such as this one, however, not only can relatively small differences between situations lead to large differences in outcomes, but these small differences often come down to luck.
 This is especially true when talking about very small numbers of cases such as we have in Australia right now.
 At such low numbers, bad luck and chance are going play a big role in our fortunesand it helps to keep this in mind.
 It is easy, for example, to think that any jump in case numbers is indicative of a failure of the public health measures in place.
 This is a mistake.
 Whether an COVID-19 positive individual lives with one other person or six, or whether they work in aged care, or from home, can make a significant difference to the potential number of others that they infect with the virus and the potential outcomes of those infections.
 It is much harder, for example, to contact trace all the people someone working outside of the home has come into contact with compared to someone working from home and only leaving to go to the shops once a week.
 Thus, no two infections are really equal.
 This doesn’t mean that jumps in numbers should not be concerning but it also doesn’t mean that it warrants any shift from our current public health measures.
 Fluctuations are to be expected due to the role that chance and luck unavoidably play in a pandemic situation. .
 I had a really enjoyable discussion with Simon Lauder about this topic on ABC South East NSW earlier this week (Wednesday 19th June 2020).
 The audio is available here.

 The question of animal sentience (i.e. the capacity to experience pain) is fundamental to discussions of animal welfare—undue animal suffering is immoral and must be avoided and if animals.
 Whilst this much is agreed upon, applying this principle requires an understanding of animal sentience Which animals are sentient?
 Which are not?
 When is a given animal in pain or suffering?
 When is it not?
 Answering these questions is often less than straightforward.
 Behaviours we associate with pain in ourselves, not always being present in animals in similar situations (e.g. an animal may conceal pain rather than yelp or cry out).
 In the face of this uncertain evidence, policy makers typically adopt a policy of “erring on the side of caution” or “giving the animal the benefit of the doubt”.
 This results in animal welfare policies which treat an animal as though it is capable of experiencing pain despite uncertain evidence (see discussion by Jonathan Birch here).
 Whilst this approach has the great benefit of minimising unnecessary suffering in the world, recent of pain perception in bees and fish challenges the practicality of the principle.
 For example, worldwide some 970 to 2700 billion fish are wild caught annually.
 If fish are sentient, then the number of sentient beings in the form of fish that are slaughtered for food annually equals at least twelve times that of the current human population (see Bob Jones on this here). .
 This offers a great case for ceasing animal fishing on the grounds of being better safe than sorry morally.
 Such a policy would, however, come at huge human cost.
 3.2 billion of the world’s population rely on fish for a significant proportion of their daily food intake, not to mention the economic reliance on fisheries of people This creates a dilemma for the welfare policy maker.
 Perhaps even more stark is the challenge with invertebrates like bees and flies (see discussion of bee sentience by Colin Klein and Andy Baron here).
 If the evidence of their sentience is correct, then there are serious moral implications of pesticides.
 Again, however, “erring on the side of caution” and avoiding invertebrate deaths and suffering would have massive human costs.
 How should we weigh up the evidence in such a situation?
 Should we abandon the principle of erring on the side of caution?
 Or should we bite the bullet and treat even the tiniest fly as sentient?
-Is there a middle ground?
-A version of this blog post was published on The Conversation on 8th April 2020 and discussed with Amanda Vanstone on Counterpoint (ABC Radio National) on 11 May 2020 (audio available here) and discussed with Simon Lauder (on ABC Radio Sth East NSW) on 10 May 2020).
+Is there a middle ground? |

 AuthorRachael Brown Archives